Dispersion based Recurrent Neural Network Model for Methane Monitoring in Albertan Tailings Ponds: Results

-Upon comparing both the plots for the year 2020 and 2023 in Figure \ref{fig:emm_track}, we see that there has been a significant increase in emissions over the three years by at least 100 tonnes in each of the 20 degree wind direction interval near the tailing ponds.
+Upon comparing the plots for the years 2020 (left) and 2023 (right) in Figure \ref{fig:track-ch4}, we see that there has been a significant increase in emissions over the three years by at least 100 t in each of the 20 degree wind direction interval near the tailing ponds.
 Both MLSB and Pond 2/3 have started contributing higher amounts of CH$_4$.
 For year 2023, we also find elevated emissions for both Mannix and Lower Camp with wind directions 20-140 degrees and 60-140 degrees respectively, coming from OSTPs (such as Pond 8 owned by Suncor or similar sources in the area) south-east of the stations across the Athabasca river.
-Some other directions with lower emission levels of about 700-900 tonnes (West of Mannix, South-East of Buffalo, SW of Lower Camp), all correspond to either in-situ facilities, industrial activity or inactive tailing ponds.
-For each of the years we see that there is significant emission.
-We see that in most cases, significantly higher emission rates are found either directly in the direction of the tailing pond or slightly near it within a 20 to 30 degrees of wind direction.
+Some other directions with lower emission levels of about 700-900 t (West of Mannix, South-East of Buffalo, SW of Lower Camp), all correspond to either in-situ facilities, industrial activity or inactive tailing ponds.
+Note that, the confidence interval for the emission predictions were similar to that obtained earlier in Figure \ref{fig:forcast-main}.
+However, since visualization of the interval is challenging in a radial plot, we have not included them in Figure \ref{fig:track-ch4}.